Software Engineer Salary in Greece

 Transportation Options

-Greece has many options of transportation options that cater to different needs.
+Greece has a wide range of transportation options that cater to different needs.
 In Athens, the metro system is efficient and covers most parts of the city, making it a preferred choice for daily commutes.
 Thessaloniki is developing its metro system, expected to significantly improve urban mobility upon completion.
 Buses and trams are also available in major cities, providing affordable and reliable transport.
 For those considering driving, be aware that traffic can be congested in urban areas, particularly in Athens.
 Renting a car is a viable option for exploring the islands or the countryside, where public transport might be less frequent.
 Cycling is gaining popularity, especially in Thessaloniki, which offers several bike-friendly routes along the waterfront.

 Cultural Nuances and Etiquette